-Enjoy a treat that only comes out in winter and around the Carnival events in February and March... the "frittelle"!
+Enjoy a treat that only comes out in winter and other fun events in February and March... the "frittelle"!

 Depending on WHEN you come in winter, you can also enjoy the beautiful Christmas markets in December with the festive feeling of the holiday season... or enjoy a day out truffle hunting or exploring the wineries in Montalcino as the new Brunello di Montalcino is released every February (the "Brunello Crossing" event over 2 days includes tours of wineries in the area).

 Will you be in Tuscany in winter?
 What are you planning to do?